Study English Idioms Examples with Idiom Exercises Set 2

-7 English Idioms - Idiom Examples and Exercises for Students #2
+Master 7 English Idioms with Examples and Practical Exercises for Language Learners - Set 2

 Here are the second set of seven common idioms in English with their meaning to help students learn English.
 In the English language when the meaning of the individual words becomes different than their literal meaning it is called an idiomatic expression or simply an idiom.